ShoppinPal/intranet-pos-proxy/README.md

      - cd ~/dev/intranet-pos-proxy && mvn clean install && foreman start
    - Use the following to ping cloud-pos-router:
      - http://localhost:5000/amqp/example
-     - It will post a delegated request for intranet-pos-proxy to fulfill on RabbitMQ:
+     - cloud-pos-router will post a delegated request for intranet-pos-proxy to fulfill via RabbitMQ:
      ![alt text](https://raw.github.com/ShoppinPal/cloud-pos-router/master/sample.png "RabbitMQ Sample Message Snapshot")
-     - intranet-pos-proxy will reach out to RabbitMQ on its own, pick up the request and fulfill it by proxying it to the POS sitting within the intranet and
+     - intranet-pos-proxy will reach out to RabbitMQ on its own, pick up the request and proxy it to the POS sitting within the intranet.
+Once it grabs a response, it will place it on a reply queue in RabbitMQ for the router.
+   - You should see a response make it all the way back to whichever client you kicked off the [request](http://localhost:5000/amqp/example) from.

 ### Developing in Eclipse
  1. Clone it locally